Privacy Policy

 Scope of The Policy

 This policy is updated from time to time.
-The latest version updated on December 2024 is published and is available from our website.
+The latest version is published and is available from our website.
 This policy has been updated to reflect the changes introduced by the Data Protection Act 2018 (“DPA”) and the General Data Protection Regulation (“GDPR”).

 In this Privacy Policy we seek to abide by the letter and spirit of the guidelines laid out by the ICO on their webpage on the ‘Right to be Informed’.